MkramerPsych/Honors_Thesis/README.md

-# Assessing the Feasability of Machine Learning To Predict Chronic Pain in Adolescence
+# Assessing the Feasibility of Machine Learning To Predict Chronic Pain in Adolescence
 Max Kramer
 Oberlin College Class of 2020
 Honors Thesis - Psychology